 January 14, 2019

 At year-end, mutual fund companies often distribute gains to shareholders in the form of capital gains distributions.
 Even if the fund is down for the year, shareholders may have a tax liability in their taxable accounts.
 These distributions are sent to investors via check, automatically deposited as cash to their brokerage account, or reinvested into the issuing mutual fund.
 For those investors receiving the cash distributions, many see them as welcome arrivals - year-end bonuses, if you will.
-It's not quite that simple.
+But as with many things in life, it's not that simple.

 Many investors mistakenly believe that capital gains distributions are in addition to the share price of the fund.
 In fact, when a capital gains distribution is paid to shareholders, the price of the fund falls by the amount of the distribution per share.

 In a year when the market goes down, it is counter-intuitive to lose money in a fund and then pay taxes on capital gains distributions.
 Depending upon your individual situation, in a down year, it may make sense to sell a mutual fund that anticipates a large distribution and purchase an exchange-traded fund that focuses on a similar segment of the market.
-At some point after 30 days, the investor would sell the exchange-traded fund and repurchase the original mutual fund.
+At some point after 30 days - due to tax considerations - the exchange-traded fund could be sold and the original mutual fund repurchased.

 Taxes are not paid on distributions held in qualified accounts, such as an IRA, nor do losses offset capital gains.
 Thus, there's no benefit to engage in this strategy in those types of accounts.
 This strategy also would not make sense in situations where a position is so highly appreciated that any benefit from selling the fund to avoid the capital gain distribution would entirely be offset by the capital gains tax paid on the sale.